rsahlin/graphics-by-opengl/README.md

 ﻿#graphics-by-opengl
 A Java based API for graphics using OpenGLES.

-Support for glTF is being added, currently basic model import is working with texture.
+Support for glTF is being improved, currently basic model import is working with textures and normal maps.
-Basic lighting is in place with some BRDF support on vertex level - normal mapping is WIP.
+Basic lighting is in place with some BRDF support.
+Support for sRGB textures, gamma correction and (hdr) exposure.

 see #gltf-viewer for an app that displays gltf models.